JupiterOne-Archives/docs-old/guides/insights-dashboards.md

   ![delete-widget](../assets/delete-widget.png)

 - Reorder either charts within a specific board, or the board within the sidepanel by dragging the chart or board to the desired spot:

   ![reorder](../assets/reorder.gif)

+To see more examples of editing charts and graphs in an Insights dashboard, [watch this video](https://try.jupiterone.com/blog/how-to-use-charts-and-graphs-widgets).